dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 # VR Tweaks

+## VR Tweaks Not Specific to DCS

 See our [VR tweaks guide](../../vr#vr-tweaks) for general VR performance tweaks and settings.

-This section covers additional tweaks specific to DCS.

 ## Prefer Standalone Over Steam